mattsenior/mattsenior.com/_posts/2013-08-16-bookmarking-pages-in-behat-for-checking-your-user-journey.markdown

 }
 ```

-So our final scenario ended up like this:
+So our final scenario ends up like this—not an ID in sight:

 ```gherkin
 Scenario: Search a sub-folder for non-existent document